VirginiaYonit/Lexie/README.md

 <p align="center"> <img src="assets/lexie_release_badge.jpg" alt="Lexie_release_badge" width="160"/> </p>

-An agentic AI assistant to assess GDPR and AI Act compliance.
+An Agentic AI assistant to assess GDPR and AI Act compliance.

+Version 1.0 – September 2025

 Lexie analyzes policy documents (PDF) or free text and compares them to key articles in the GDPR and EU AI Act.
 It returns a downloadable human-readable PDF report with risk score, violations, citations, and recommendations.